 MeSort, on the other hand, is an application for sorting media and technology repertoires, which can also be applied to both Q-Sort and qualitative network research.
 It makes interactively determining preferences in media use on multiple levels simple and efficient.

-Please feel free to check them out (and wash your hands)!
+Please feel free to check them out!
 And please let us know if you find them helpful.